 Postpartum Physical Therapy – Will PT Help?

 Postpartum physical therapy exercises are one of the most effective methods for treating the physical challenges women face after having a baby.

 If you are currently postpartum, pelvic floor physical therapy can help you reduce, and even eliminate, the embarrassing symptoms of weak muscles, like leaking urine when you cough.

-A doctor of physical therapy can develop a treatment plan that addresses your individual needs.
+A physical therapist can develop a postpartum physical therapy treatment plan that addresses your individual needs.